eclipse-tractusx/puris/local/mock/participant/README.md

 `dsp/negotiations.py` and `dsp/transfers.py` implement real, callback-driven state machines, matching how an EDC actually negotiates: asynchronously, via pushed callback messages rather than long-held HTTP responses.

 Each offer in the catalog covers exactly one asset, and a negotiation always targets one specific offer (`_extract_asset_id()` in `dsp/negotiations.py` reads the asset straight off `offer.target`).
-So a single negotiate/transfer cycle only ever hands back an EDR for that one asset.
-That's enough to reach the DTR, since the DTR is itself just one asset, but not enough to reach a submodel, because a submodel's asset id isn't known in advance; it only shows up once you've read the DTR's shell descriptor.
-Getting a submodel therefore takes **two separate negotiate/transfer cycles**: first one for the DTR asset, then a second one for that specific submodel asset, using the submodel asset id named in the shell descriptor's `subprotocolBody`.
+So a single negotiate/transfer cycle only ever yields an EDR for one asset: enough to reach the DTR, but not a submodel.
+The submodel's asset id isn't actually hidden (in this mock, each submodel type sits at a fixed, catalog-visible asset id per partner); the real PURIS backend just always resolves submodels through the DTR rather than scanning the catalog directly, looking up the shell for a given `manufacturerPartId` and reading the matching submodel descriptor's `subprotocolBody` for the asset id and endpoint to negotiate.
+The mock mirrors that path, so getting a submodel takes **two separate negotiate/transfer cycles**: one for the DTR asset, then one for the submodel asset named in its shell descriptor.

 ```mermaid
 sequenceDiagram